 - “Boost” power mode for extra suction when you need it

-- Can be converted into a handheld model by removing extension wand
+- Can be converted into a handheld model by removing the extension wand

 Another feature of the Dyson V6 is the “mini-ball” design of the motorised floor head.
-This is a smaller version of the ball technology found on larger Dyson models, and makes the V6 highly manoeuvrable when used on floors.
+This is a smaller version of the ball technology found on larger Dyson models, and makes the V6 manoeuvrable when used on floors.
+If you’ve never tried a vac with a ball design before, you’ll instantly notice that it’s easier to swivel around furniture.

 The Dyson V6 cordless vacuum battery life isn’t anything to write home about, but it isn’t awful either.
 With a run-time of 20 minutes on a full charge (which takes around three and a half hours), you should be able to clean most of a home before recharging, although for larger homes the V6 is probably only going to be useful as a supplementary vacuum.